LTmadness/ValheimBetterServerConfig/README.md

 Enabled = false

 ### Changes
+##### v0.1.0
+- New console commands:
+	* ip - shows server ip in the console
+	* updateLists - force update admin/permitted/banned lists from files
+- New Config option:
+	* Announce saves - announces when the server being saved
+	* Game Description - allows you to choose what you wan't to be writen under Game tab in Steam Server Browser
+- Small fixes and optimisations

 ##### v0.0.90
 - Improvements on Console command framework
 - Fix for an issue that was braking multiple commands